-8.1 Extended Disclosure may take the form of one or more of the Disclosure Models set out below.

-8.2 There is no presumption that a party is entitled to Extended Disclosure, and in particular to Model D or Model E disclosure.
-No Model will apply without the approval of the court.

-8.3 The court may order that Extended Disclosure be given using different Disclosure Models for different Issues for Disclosure in the case.
-In the interests of avoiding undue complexity the court will rarely require different Models for the same set of documents.
+- 8.1 Extended Disclosure may take the form of one or more of the Disclosure Models set out below. - 8.2 There is no presumption that a party is entitled to search-based Extended Disclosure (Extended Disclosure Models C, D and/or E).
+No Model will apply without the approval of the court. - 8.3 The court may order that Extended Disclosure be given using different Disclosure Models for different Issues for Disclosure in the case.
+It is important that there is moderation in the number of Models used and the way in which they are applied to the Issues for Disclosure so that the disclosure process that will follow, using the Models and the Issues for Disclosure, will be practical.
+In the interests of avoiding undue complexity the court will rarely require different Models for the same set or repository of documents.
 The court may also order that Extended Disclosure be given by only one party, or that different Models are to apply to each party's Disclosure on a particular Issue for Disclosure.
+In some cases, it may be appropriate, practical and proportionate for different Models to be applied to different types of documents (e.g. one Model for physical documents and another Model for electronic documents).